rob-blackbourn/JetBlack.Http/README.md

 }
 ```

+## State

+Two properties are provided for maintaining state on the `HttpRequest` object:
+`RouteInfo` and `ServerInfo`.
+The lifetime of `ServerInfo` is the lifetime of
+the server.
+The lifetime of `RouteInfo` is that of the invocation of the route.

 ## Routing

 The default REST router allows variables in path names: i.e. `/foo/bar/{name:string}/{age:int}`.
 The available types are: `string`, `int`, `double`, `datetime`, `path`.
-The `path` type captures the remaining path as a string.
+The `path` type captures the remaining path as a string, and must be the last variable.

+The variables are stored in the `Matches` property on the `HttpRequest.RouteInfo`.

 ## Middleware